Executions in the ruins of the Warsaw Ghetto (1943–1944): First executions in the ruins of the ghetto

 Ruins of the Warsaw Ghetto; north view from Courthouse at Leszno street, in the foreground is seen the ruins of houses: Leszno 52 and 50, photo taken in 1945.

 Starting from June 1942, there were several cases when small groups of Poles, ranging from a few to several dozen, were murdered by the Germans in the Warsaw Ghetto, which at that time was completely isolated from the rest of the city.
 The bodies of the murdered were usually abandoned directly in the streets of the "Jewish residential district", where they were then taken care of by Jewish working groups, whose duties included cleaning the streets from the bodies of the dead inhabitants of the ghetto.
 They usually buried the corpses in the Jewish cemetery or in the "Skra" football field.
 Such executions took place on a larger scale during the great displacement operation in the ghetto (summer 1942), because in the conditions of general chaos, it was easy for Germans to hide the fact of the murder and to get rid of the victims' bodies unnoticeably.

-In the spring of 1943, the Germans finally shut down the Warsaw Ghetto by brutally suppressing the uprising which had been started by the Jewish resistance movement.
+In the spring of 1943, the Germans finally shut down the Warsaw Ghetto by brutally suppressing the Warsaw Ghetto Uprising which had been started by the Jewish resistance movement.
 Areas of the former "Jewish residential district" were transformed by the occupying forces into a "stone-brick desert".
 The management of the Warsaw Gestapo came to a conclusion that the ruins of the ghetto might turn out to be a convenient place to carry out secret executions of Poles – this time on a massive scale.
 SS-Gruppenführer Jürgen Stroop, the then SS and Police Commander (SS- und Polizeiführer) for the Warsaw district, claimed that the author of this idea was Dr Ludwig Hahn, Commander of the German security police and security service in Warsaw.
 While in Mokotów Prison waiting for the trial, Stroop reported on talks with Hahn to his co-prisoner from the cell, Kazimierz Moczarski.

 “Doctor Hahn said something like this: "Let's use Grossaktion to finish Poles as well.
 Many Jews died in the ghetto and will continue to do so.
 There are corpses everywhere, so if a few thousand more dead Poles arrive, nobody will be able to verify anything anyway" – reported by Jürgen Stroop.